english-blog/english-blog.github.io/_posts/2013-01-14-cooked-food-vs-raw-vegan-food.md

 Many scientists believe that the cooked food in human diet is responsible for the evolution of a bigger brain.
 Human brain consumes roughly 20% of the calories that goes into the body.
 Cooked foods are packed with more calories, easy to chew, tastes better and could sustain few more days, which gave our ancestor the advantage of having more time to socialize and less time in searching for food.
 Since human brain is nourished with more food and given more time to think, it is increased in size.

 A sensible and logical conclusion from fossil evidences.
 Somehow, I could not agree with this.
-If you compare the brain size of the apes between 3.5 million years and 1.8 million years (roughy when Homo erectus started cooking), you can see the increase in brain size. (i.e) evolution is already started.
+If you compare the brain size of the apes between 3.5 million years and 1.8 million years (roughly when Homo erectus started cooking), you can see the increase in brain size. (i.e) evolution is already started.

-What is mysterious is, the accelerated rate at which the brain size increased from 1.8 millions years onwards.
+What is mysterious is, the accelerated rate at which the brain size increased from 1.8 millions years onward.
 Since, Action A (Cooking) and Action B (Brain Size Increasing) happened around the same time, concluding that action B is due to action A - does not make sense to me.

 Let's come to the present.
 We all eat cooked food and know the long list of diseases/disorders that will be caused by those foods.
 Most probably, it is not the cooked food that causes the diseases, but the preparation of the foods and amount of food we eat, causes the diseases/disorders.
 Properly cooked healthy food in proper proportion, with proper exercise helps us maintain good health.
 However, raw foodists claim better health, vitality, creative thinking, anti-aging and being energetic with raw food.
 Too good to be true.
 Is n't it?.
 Let's see what is termed as raw food.